lbryio/lbry.com/content/faq/lbry-android.md

 ![MyLBRY Contents](https://spee.ch/8e067e5f5e65b97e77f9dc2f526f2a3196ec88ad/mylin.jpg)

-3. Tap the content you would like to delete and then once it's open, you should see a bin icon.
+3. Tap the content you would like to delete and then once it's open, you should see a trash can icon.

 ![bin](https://spee.ch/424e2150c7d03231c966634ba6307b019b6654e6/delete.jpg)